Rape in China: Imperial China

 During the Qing dynasty (1644–1912), rape was very difficult to prove.
 A woman who was sexually attacked had to prove that she had offered the utmost resistance and fought vigorously throughout the entire ordeal.
 Failure to do so would expose the woman herself to criminal prosecution for being complicit in "consensual illicit intercourse".

 Second Sino-Japanese War

 Rape was committed by Imperial Japanese Armed Forces personnel in China during the Second Sino-Japanese War.
 Rapes occurred during, but were not limited to, the Nanjing Massacre and at Unit 731 facilities.
 Comfort women from China were sex trafficked and sexually assaulted.

 Shortly after the war in 1946, a United States Marine raped a Peking University student in the Shen Chong case.

 21st-century China

-Rape crimes in 21st Century China included, but are not limited to, the Yang Xinhai case, Kris Wu rape case, Li Guangjun rape murders, Li Hao rape murders, and 2013 Li Tianyi Gang Rape.
+Rape crimes in 21st-century China include, but are not limited to, the Yang Xinhai case, the Kris Wu rape case, the Li Guangjun rape murders, the Li Hao rape murders, and the 2013 Li Tianyi gang rape.